jasoryeh/wg-zero/README.md

 * A host with a kernel that supports WireGuard (all modern kernels).
 * A host with Docker installed.

+## TL;DR
+See [`docker-compose.yml`](https://github.com/jasoryeh/wg-zero/blob/master/docker-compose.yml) for a full ready-to-use setup, or use the `docker run` command if you'd only like to test wg-zero out!

 ## Installation
-There are two ways to run WireGuard zero, for new installations we recommend [`The Docker Way`](#the-docker-way) to keep your system simple, for existing installations, we recommend the [`The Host Way`](#the-host-way)
+There are three ways to run WireGuard zero, for new installations we recommend [`The Docker Way`](#the-docker-way) to keep your system simple, for existing installations, we recommend the [`The Host Way`](#the-host-way)

 ### The Docker Way

 #### 1. Install Docker

-If you haven't installed Docker yet, install it by running:
+If you haven't installed Docker yet, install it by running (this is the quick-and-dirty way, please see documentation for your specific OS for the proper way to install it):

 ```bash
 $ curl -sSL https://get.docker.com | sh